Prior Authorization Compliance 2026: Are You Ready?

 For years, healthcare providers and patients have criticized the Prior Authorization process for causing unnecessary delays in care.
 However, upcoming regulatory changes are poised to address some of these concerns, benefitting patients but facing Medicare, ACA, and insurers of any government-backed programs into a pressured situation.

-With new rules introduced by the Centers for Medicare & Medicaid Services (CMS) taking effect in 2026, insurers will face more stringent requirements, including shorter decision timelines and increased transparency.
+With new rules introduced by the Centers for Medicare & Medicaid Services (CMS) taking effect in 2026, payers will face more stringent requirements, including shorter decision timelines and increased transparency.
 This will fundamentally reshape how healthcare insurers, claims adjusters, and TPAs operate, demanding a new approach to handling prior authorizations.
-While the goal of many physicians

 Here’s a closer look at how these changes will impact the industry.